Tuesday February 14, 2017

 Sure, there were reservations, and a few down-home chuckles.
 But mostly they thought: Fasten your seatbelts, cuz he's going to make things happen.
 Direct quote: “He comes off as offensive, but I voted for him to get the job done, not to protect people's feelings.”
-How about to protect their lives?
-Or the American experiment?
-Or American values?
-Nothing.

 The most offensive part was probably at the end when Garcia-Navarro asked sum-up questions.
 This is the exchange she had with Becky Ravenkamp, a farmer and educator from Hugo, Colorado: